allthings-archive/developers/erp-data-exchange-specification.md

 ### groups.csv

 The `groups.csv` file imports group data.
+Address related data is optional when it is an update.

 #### Fields